 - You have little or negative equity in your house

-If you are behind on your mortgage payments, Chapter 13 might give you the time to catch up while still keeping your house.
-The court gives you a three to five-year payment plan to repay past-due mortgage accounts along with current payments.
+If you are behind on your mortgage payments, Chapter 13 might give you the time to catch up while staying in your house.
+The court gives you a three- to five-year payment plan to repay past-due mortgage accounts along with current payments.
 This plan can be expensive, and you will have to demonstrate that you have enough income to pay all amounts required in your plan.
 But if you have the ability to make the payments, it gives you flexibility to repay your debt while keeping your house.

 Filing for bankruptcy can be confusing, especially when you want to keep your most important assets.
-An experienced bankruptcy attorney can explain the different options for your case, so you can keep your home.
+An experienced Fort Worth bankruptcy attorney can explain the different options for your case so you can keep your home.
 Huebner Law Firm has helped hundreds of families recover from their difficult financial situations.
 Contact us today!